'I want to give my time to projects that benefit both the land and our society...'

 ‘The coursework and active learning environment of field trips creates a sense of what it might be like to do the work for real, and indeed when you step into a professional role you will find yourself at ease due to the training you received.
 When working for a copper/gold company in Western Australia I was immediately thrown into working with the rocks and identifying minerals on day one.
 I trusted my training and produced work immediately.’

-Currently, Simon works for new company E3 Scientific, an earth, environmental and ecological sciences consultancy providing data to clients and government.
+Currently, Simon works for new company E3 Scientific, an earth, environmental and ecological sciences consultancy providing data and analysis to private and public clients.
+His main role is supporting the contaminated land and water management teams, but he often gets to rub shoulders with the ecologists when it comes to freshwater or marine resources.

 Simon’s favourite aspect of studying the earth is how wide-ranging the field is, which means that upcoming scientists can build an interesting career looking at the different areas.

 ‘Working with land and water is always interesting, whether it’s altered land and boiling water in geothermal geology or fresh water and farm land in environmental science.
-The interaction between these two very important earth systems is so interesting because the styles are so varied and we depend on them for our day to day living.
+The interaction between these two very important earth systems is so interesting because the settings are so varied and yet we depend on being able to adapt to them for our day to day living.

-‘This cross pollination of ideas and field of study means a scientist can truly find their own niche.
+‘This cross pollination of fields of study means a scientist can truly find their own niche.
 Having scientists who are biased in their interests is important as it means there are passionate people studying the connections between different things.
 Combine them and you will have a fruitful life, seeking answers to cool questions about whatever you are interested in.’